janeyurigao/miR-Island/README.md

 5: Bio::DB::Sam (used to handle the SAM/BAM format alignment ).
 When you install Bio::DB::Sam module, you should depress the tar.gz of samtools and change directory to the depressed folder, then run "make CXXFLAGS=-fPIC CFLAGS=-fPIC CPPFLAGS=-fPIC".
 At last, you install Bio::DB::Sam module.

-INSTALL MIR_ISLAND
+INSTALL miR_Island

-Download the .tar.gz file and unpack.
+Download the zip file and unpack.
 Then put the scripts into your PATH.
 This is done by typing the following lines:

 echo 'export PATH=/path/to/miR_island:$PATH' >> ~/.bashrc